kharonsec/CVE_Bost/README.md

 - Check your internet connection
 - Verify the CVE sources are accessible
 - Check the logs for specific error messages
+- Use option 3 to clear processed CVEs and re-run

 ### Rate Limiting
 - Increase delays between posts